We are currently testing our new beta website. Help us to improve the site and let us know what you think.

 From studios and performance venues to pubs, clubs and everything in between, London is dotted with locations that have their roots in music.
 The British capital has a rich heritage when it comes to artists too.
 From Amy Winehouse and Adele, The Rolling Stones and Fleetwood Mac, to Coldplay, Led Zeppelin, David Bowie and Eric Clapton, London’s eclectic music scene has been a home for them all.

-A pedestrian crossing on an average London road has become one of Britain’s unlikeliest tourist attractions thanks to this Beatles’ album cover, featuring the Fab Four walking across the zebra crossing just outside the Abbey Road studios in north London where they recorded most of their albums.
+A pedestrian crossing on an average London road has become one of Britain’s unlikeliest tourist attractions thanks to this Beatles’ album cover.
+Featuring the Fab Four walking across the zebra crossing just outside the Abbey Road studios in north London, the venue is where they recorded most of their albums.

 This unique dome-shaped construction was originally built as an exhibition space for the millennial celebrations.
 It hosted gymnastics during the London 2012 Olympics and now welcomes the biggest global stars to its stage.
 The O2 Arena famously saw the return of the Spice Girls, while Bon Jovi, Rihanna, Beyoncé, Take That and Taylor Swift are just a handful of the stars that have shone inside the giant dome.